-When you read this title you may have said to yourself, “What do you mean “for a child to learn.”
+When you read this title, you may have said to yourself, “What do you mean ‘for a child to learn?’”
 We’re born with unbridled curiosity.
-In fact, one of the things a parent does most is to wipe things down that have baby drool on them from the latest touch of their ever exploring child.
-You simply can’t keep a child from grabbing, touching, hitting, gnawing and drooling on everything they can reach.
+In fact, one of the things a parent does most is to wipe surfaces down that have baby drool on them from the latest touch of their ever exploring child.
+You simply can’t keep a child from grabbing, touching, hitting, gnawing, and drooling on everything they can reach.

-This is because from the very beginning a child is trying to understand the world around him.
+This is because from the very beginning children are trying to understand the world around them.
 We continue this quest through adulthood because there is always something new to absorb and learn.
 At least that is what we SHOULD be doing.
-But more and more and earlier and earlier, children are being placed in front of TVs and movie screens, have computer games, tablets and computer shoved into their hands.
-For some reason free time to explore became bad and constant entertainment became good.
+But more and more and earlier and earlier, children are being placed in front of TVs and movie screens or have computer games, tablets, and computers shoved into their hands.
+For some reason, free time to explore became bad and constant entertainment became good.
 Think about the adult version of this.
-What do you do if you’re left alone in the doctor’s waiting room, with no magazines and no TV.
-Add to that the fact that you didn’t charge your phone so you don’t even have that device to feed your entertainment need.
+What do you do if you’re left alone in the doctor’s waiting room with no magazines or TV?
+Plus, add to that the fact that you didn’t charge your phone so you don’t even have that device to feed your entertainment need.
 Do you still know how to fill your time?
 To occupy your mind?
-To think back on recent conversations or the beauty of the flowers you saw on your walk yesterday.
-To sort through the frustrations that developed during your workday or consider how to rectify an undeserving reaction to a friend’s innocent comment.

 We need to back up.